 Common side effects associated with pioglitazone use (ibid):

-Additionally, pioglitazone was subject to drug safety update: Pioglitazone: risk of bladder cancer.
-According to this update and based on scientific evidence, pioglitazone is associated with a small increased risk of bladder cancer.
-There was no evidence to suggest that the same is observed in humans during the approval process for pioglitazone’s license.
+Additionally, Pioglitazone was subject to a drug safety update: Pioglitazone: risk of bladder cancer.
+According to this update and scientific evidence, Pioglitazone is associated with a small increased risk of bladder cancer.
+There was no evidence to suggest that the same is observed in humans during the approval process for Pioglitazone's license.

-As the above document suggests, the evidence for increased risk of cancer came firstly from animal studies.
-European review on pioglitazone suggests that the benefit of the treatment outweighs the risk, which is 'likely to be small.
+As the above document suggests, the evidence for increased cancer risk came from animal studies.
+European review on Pioglitazone indicates that the benefit of the treatment outweighs the risk, which is 'likely to be small.

-There are other special warning related to pioglitazone (eMC, 2020):
+There are other special warnings related to Pioglitazone (eMC, 2020):

-It is clear from the above why pioglitazone is not considered first-line treatment of type 2 diabetes.
-When looking at prescribing statistic for pioglitazone, it is clear that this drug is becoming a less popular choice in the management of type-2 diabetes.
+It is clear from the above why Pioglitazone is not considered the first-line treatment for type 2 diabetes.
+When looking at prescribing statistics for Pioglitazone, it is clear that this drug is becoming a less popular choice in managing type-2 diabetes.

 Repaglinide common side effects:

-Although the 'official guide does not suggest drug(s) listed below as metformin alternatives.
-Each drug however is licensed as monotherapy for type-2 diabetes when metformin is not tolerated or contraindicated, alone or in combination with other anti-diabetic drugs.
+Although the 'official guide does not suggest the drug(s) listed below as Metformin alternatives.
+Each pill, however, is licensed as monotherapy for type-2 diabetes when Metformin is not tolerated or contraindicated, alone or in combination with other antidiabetic drugs.

-Glucagon-like peptide-1 receptor (GLP-1) agonists a newer class of anti-diabetic drugs.
-All GLP-1 agonists come in the form of injectable pens, except for semaglutide, which is also available in the form of tablets.
+Glucagon-like peptide-1 receptor (GLP-1) agonists are a newer class of antidiabetic drugs.
+All GLP-1 agonists come in injectable pens, except for semaglutide, also available in tablets.